Teichm\"uller polynomials of fibered alternating links: Algorithm

 Since the action of a lifted multitwist on the vertices of the lifted train track $\widetilde\tau$ shifts levels as does the action on the edges starting at this vertex, we see that $P_{V}(x_{0},...,x_{n-1})$ is the diagonal matrix given by the upper (or lower) half diagonal block of the matrix product $WT$.
 Finally, according to McMullen's determinant formula, we have

-\begin{proof}[Proof of Theorem~\ref{sample_theorem}] The matrices $U,V,W,T,Q$ and $R$ described in Theorem~\ref{sample_theorem} are obtained exactly as described in the algorithm above.
+\begin{proof}[Proof of Theorem~\ref{sample_theorem}] The matrices $U,V,W$ and $T$ described in Theorem~\ref{sample_theorem} are obtained exactly as described in the algorithm above.
 We would like to highlight two things about this description.
-Firstly, some parts of the description determine choices in the algorithm: the map $a$ defined in (8) determines the choice of a representative of the multitwists $T_a$ and $T_b$ twisting to the right and below the core curves in the thickened arrangement of vertical and horizontal lines, the choice of a vertex $v_0\in V(\tau)$ and a path $\gamma_{v_i}$ connecting $v_0$ to any other vertex $v_i$, as in (7), determines a lift of $\widetilde\psi$, and the map $c$ defined in (4) determines the choice of a fundamental domain of the lifted train track.
+Firstly, some parts of the description determine choices in the algorithm: the map $a$ defined in (8) in Section~\ref{mainresult} determines the choice of a representative of the multitwists $T_a$ and $T_b$ twisting to the right and below the core curves in the thickened arrangement of vertical and horizontal lines, the choice of a vertex $v_0\in V(\tau)$ and a path $\gamma_{v_i}$ connecting $v_0$ to any other vertex $v_i$, as in (7), determines a lift of $\widetilde\psi$, and the map $c$ defined in (4) determines the choice of a fundamental domain of the lifted train track.
 Secondly, the matrices described in Theorem~\ref{sample_theorem} take into account only the invariant homology generated by a single element of the kernel of the adjacency matrix of $\Gamma$.
 By the isomorphism

 this amounts to setting all except one of the coordinates coming from $\psi$-invariant homology equal to zero.
-In other words, the matrices $U,V,W,T,Q$ and $R$ described in Theorem~\ref{sample_theorem} determine the Teichm\"uller polynomial with all these coordinates specialized to zero.
-However, it is straightforward to generalize our description to the full $\psi$-invariant homology. \end{proof}
+In other words, the matrices $U,V,W$, and~$T$ described in Theorem~\ref{sample_theorem} determine the Teichm\"uller polynomial with all these coordinates specialized to zero. \end{proof} We note that given the algorithm described in this section, it is theoretically possible to describe the full Teichm\"uller polynomial in the setting of Theorem~\ref{sample_theorem}.
+However, compared with the statement of Theorem~\ref{sample_theorem}, this would come at the cost of more cumbersome notation.